smarlaku820/kali-files/HTB/OSCP_Prep_Boxes/README.md

 - run nmap scans
 - after finding out finger is installed, use msfconsole or finger-enum to enumerate the users
 - after running the perl you must be able guess the right users
+- try cracking the user 'sunny' password with hydra or patator
+- once logged in either enumerate or start looking for sudo permissions or suid files
+- export the /backup directory & you may find password hash
+- use one of the hash cracking tools to get the password & login as sammy user
+- look at his `sudo -l` and wget can be used for privesc (take a look at GTFObins)

 ### Lessons Learnt

 - finger tells you what users are logged into the system, you can do some cool enumeration on the system
 - two programs to enumerate metasploit, one is metasploit `msfdb run` and two is `finger enum github`
+- if the linux OS is dated back to 2008, it may be vulnerable to shell shock

 ### Commands Used